CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

 Another interesting point to understand is whether `fREAKAZOID` knew that `s1mple` thought he is talking with `Stewie2k` this whole conversation.

-Also, other players in the team speak knew full well that it was `fREAKAZOID` speaking but nobody told that `s1mple`.
+Also, other players in the team speak knew full well that it was `fREAKAZOID` speaking but nobody told that to `s1mple`.
 Instead, they proceeded in making fun of that.

-Interesting how `fREAKAZOID` accused `s1mple` when he actually was *No. 1* entry fragger in the world in 2015.
+Interesting how `fREAKAZOID` accused `s1mple` of baiting when he actually was *No. 1* entry fragger in the world in 2015 by HLTV.
 And is currently at the top of the ranking for January 2015:

 ![Entry kills](http://i.imgur.com/05yQKCW.png)